CAROLYN MOHLER KRAFT

 Mini

 Minagerie.
-She cleverly, and delightlfully combined two recent
+She cleverly, and delightlfully combined three recent

 featured in the September 2009 issue of American Miniaturist, which